 (6) Regulations made under this Act may make provision, either generally or in relation to specified classes of case, with respect to the application for and grant of permits under this section, and may make differing provisions therefor, including varying scales of charges.

 [Section 8 amended: No. 12 of 1985 s.
-4.]
+4; No. 16 of 2019 s.
+104.]

 9. Dangerous vehicles not to be driven etc.